Francesco149/flake/README.md

 * I also disabled spread spectrum. not sure if it affects stability or not but I had a quick crash when I tried raising it to 6% from 1.5%

+* I replaced the stock 12v 3a psu with a 12v 5a one since I was pretty much constantly maxing out the old one and to my surprise, the cpu usage went down and I seem to have more headroom than before. it's very possible that the old psu was causing it to throttle itself down due to insufficient power delivery.
+I think I could have it at stock settings with no instability now